SchweizerischeBundesbahnen/atlas/documentation/kafka.md

 ### Authorize the new client to access the app

-Open up a ticket at https://confluence.sbb.ch/display/KAFKA/KAFKA+Home Include the client id
+Open up a ticket at https://confluence.sbb.ch/display/KAFKA/KAFKA+Home. \
+Include the client id.